rayenbm04/rag-assistant-for-documents/README.md

 **Three-column layout**
 - Left: chat sessions list with auto-generated titles
-- Centre: streaming chat with markdown rendering
+- Centre: streaming chat with markdown rendering, scroll-to-bottom button
-- Right: documents panel with upload zone and file status
+- Right: documents panel with upload zone, file status, and prompt navigator

 **Streaming responses**
 Answers stream character-by-character via Server-Sent Events (SSE).
 A configurable delay (`STREAM_DELAY_MS`) makes the output readable as it arrives rather than appearing all at once.

+**Cancel and resume**
+A Cancel button replaces Send while a response is generating.
+Cancelling keeps whatever partial response was already streamed and marks it with a ⬛ Stopped indicator, so nothing is lost.

+**Copy buttons**
+Both user prompts and AI responses have a hover-activated Copy button for quick clipboard access.

+**Prompt navigator**
+A collapsible Prompts section in the right sidebar lists every question in the session.
+Clicking any entry scrolls the chat directly to that exchange.

+**Scroll-to-bottom button**
+A circular ↓ button appears in the chat area when scrolled up, jumping back to the latest message in one click.

 **LLM-generated session titles**
-After the first message in a session, a background request generates a specific 2–5 word title (e.g. "Describe NAWAARNI Invoice") using both the question and the filename.
-For file-only sessions (no question yet), the session is named from the filename.
+After the first message in a session, a background request generates a specific 2–5 word title (e.g. "NAWWARNI Team Members") using both the question and the filename.

 **Multiple sessions**
 Unlimited chat sessions, each with its own file list and history.
 Switching sessions cancels any in-flight request.
 Sessions persist across page refreshes via `localStorage`, scoped per user account.